 Integrating Special Populations (ISP) Pilot Program

-Request for Applications for Projects in the ISP Grant AY 2018-19
+Request for Applications for Projects

 The ISP Pilot Program was designed to address the underrepresentation of special populations in clinical and translational research.
 The term “Special Populations” encompasses a multitude of groups and communities that are commonly underrepresented in clinical and translational research.
 These include, but are not limited to, the following groups:

 - Pregnant or nursing women

 - Older adults

 - Individuals with communication or sensory impairments (hearing, vision)

 - Underinsured or socioeconomically disadvantaged patients

 - Gender or sexual minorities (LGBTQ+)

 Socioeconomic or demographic factors may contribute to the systematic underrepresentation of special populations, regardless of whether these groups are explicitly targeted for research participation.
 Historical cases of research misconduct have also ingrained a deep-rooted mistrust of the medical establishment in certain communities.